joelstrohmeier/website/src/about.md

 I was lucky enough to have been around for the sea change that was the move to responsive web design and worked on several significant website re-designs including the complete rebuild of two separate websites for the insurance company AXA.

-In recent years I was Digital Transformation Manager for the municipally-owned Bristol Energy.
+In recent years I was Digital Transformation Manager for the municipally-owned Bristol Energy and before this Website Product Manager at AXA SunLife.

 While each role has its unique challenges, a constant throughout my career has been a fascination with communication through words and images, digital systems and interfaces and how we can use design for 'good'.

 I am currently working for the BBC as an accessibility specialist.
 Before this, I worked in accessibility and inclusion as Principal Accessibility Consultant at Nomensa &mdash; a strategic experience design agency.

-Work i've lead on accessible card components has featured in: MI6 Design System, Smashing Magazine, the Scrimba front-end development e-learning course and the Stark Library.
+Work i've led on accessible card components has featured in: MI6 Design System, Smashing Magazine, the Scrimba front-end development e-learning course and the Stark Library.